Large Deviations and the Peano Phenomenon in Stochastic Differential Equations with Homogeneous Drift: Proof of Theorem (Second-order LDP)

 Possibly, this is the main contribution of the paper: to show why only $\psi_1$ (and $\lambda_1$) end up influencing the second-order large deviation rate function, and calculating this last limit for deducing an LDP for the rate $\ve_\gamma^{-1}$.
-To prove that indeed the terms $e^{U(x)}\psi_1(x)$ are uniformly bounded when $|x|\to \infty$, and to compute the last limit, we make a refinement of the techniques proposed by Carmona-Simon to bound the eigenfunctions $\psi_j$.